rjvdw/www.ruud.online/index.md

 ---
-layout: default
+layout: home
 title: ruud.online
 class: home
----
+intro: >-
   # Hello, World!

   Welcome to my homepage.
   My name is Ruud and I am a web developer from Nĳmegen, the Netherlands.
   On this website you can read about projects I am working on and technology I am following.
+---